 Most preschoolers are ready for bed around 7 pm, especially if they’ve had a big day at preschool.
 But some can demand more and more bedtime stories as a delaying tactic.
 You might want to establish a two or three book rule for bedtime, with the promise to read more during the day.

-If your child takes a dummy to bed, you might consider encouraging her to let go of the dummy
+If your child takes a dummy to bed, you might consider encouraging him to let go of the dummy

 around this time.